-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Group has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements

-F) The material accounting policy information used in preparation of the consolidated financial statements have been discussed in the respective notes.
+E) The material accounting policy information used in preparation of the consolidated financial statements have been discussed in the respective notes.

-3. Property, plant and equipment
+3. Property, plant and equipment Accounting policy